To launch Nike+ Basketball we created the world's first global dunk competition, just in time for The Olympics, judged by LeBron James.

-The showcase comprised of 7 challenges over 7 weeks issued and judged by NBA players.
-We also had on the ground dunk contests in DC, Los Angeles, New York, Berlin, Paris, Barcelona and Shanghai.
+The showcase was comprised of 7 challenges over 7 weeks issued and judged by NBA players.
+We also had on-the-ground dunk contests in DC, Los Angeles, New York, Berlin, Paris, Barcelona and Shanghai.

-Throughout the process we illustrated fans into combat in real-time, and during the premiere we kept score while people sided with either #aliens or #resistance.
+Throughout the process we illustrated fans into combat, live, and during the premiere we kept score while people sided with either #aliens or #resistance.

 At the end we released a social credits video for the winning side claiming victory over @fallingskiestnt.

 Nike's athlete roster is massive. like 80+ percent of the NBA.
 So we wanted to show it off, but we wanted to show it off based on what fans were saying.
 Epic acted as a dynamic roster that tracked mentions of each athlete on Twitter and arranged them from top to bottom, live, based on popularity.